ronachen99/mc-code-quiz/README.md

 ## Demonstration

-Here is a short demonstration for the website:
+Here is a short demonstration of the website:
 ![Demonstration of a user going through an interactive coding quiz, then enters name to save score before returning, resetting, and starting over](./assets/images/MC%20Code%20Quiz.gif)

 <br>